 Everything Where It Belongs

 There’s something satisfying about looking at a box of unorganized financial papers and knowing that you won’t have to be the one to sort through it.
 Depending on the type of tax professional you get, they may be willing to organize your books as they go.
-That means it’ll be easier for you examine 2015’s numbers after they’re done.
+That means it’ll be easier for you to examine 2021’s numbers after they’re done.

 If you don’t have a lot of experience in accounting, then it’ll take you a frustrating amount of time to file your taxes.
 Only you know how much you value your own time.
 But I’m going to guess that it’s worth more than whatever you’ll pay to have your taxes done.